-In our research, RoofingCalc.com lists residential TPO roofing costs at $5 to $7 per sq. ft. for materials and installation (2017 information), however some commercial contractors will install it for as low as $3.00 to $4.00 per sq. ft., but only on large commercial flat roofs.
+In our research, RoofingCalc.com lists residential TPO roofing costs at $5.00 to $7.00 per sq. ft. for materials and installation (2017 information), however some commercial contractors will install it for as low as $3.00 to $4.00 per sq. ft., but only on very large commercial flat roofs.

 A word of caution needs to be noted.
 This is touched upon in our Disadvantages below, but needs special mention.
 Back in 2010, the Midwest Roofing Contractors Association issued an advisory against TPO, which obviously impacted the market.
 Some of the TPO manufacturers responded to this advisory by noting that no two TPO materials are the same, meaning some brands avoid the problem stated in the advisory.
 Our take is that TPO is constantly undergoing changes in formula and that is likely a good thing.

 The industry is well aware of the perceived problem, yet the flip side is that the material doesn’t necessarily have a proven track record.
 If looking to go with this material, you are best to stick to companies who’ve been in it since the beginning (read as before the year 2000), to ensure the warranty will stand up.
 Usually warranties for TPO roofs are a minimum of 10 years, and as much as 25 years.
 The material itself ought to last much longer, so installation is the ongoing issue and how seaming is handled.